U.S. Stocks Climb After Stumble

-The Dow Jones Industrial Average rebounded from its worst session in weeks, boosted by shares of energy and financial companies.
+U.S. stocks rebounded from their worst session in weeks, boosted by shares of energy companies.

 Continue Reading Below